iamvery/iamvery.github.com/_posts/2015-02-17-rails-new-for-you.markdown

 ---
 layout: post
 title: A "rails new" For You
+description: Create new Rails applications with your personalized settings everytime.
 ---

 Recently, I went on a personal endeavor to determine the best way to create